patel-vansh1607/online-exam-flexbox/README.md

 # online-exam-flexbox

 WHAT MY CODE DOES
-i have created a responsive layout using Flexbox for a profile card design for me and my friends, it contains a prfile pic, name, skills, and a button that they can be reached out on email
+ - i have created a responsive layout using Flexbox for a profile card design for me and my friends
+ - it contains a prfile pic, name, skills
+ - and a button that they can be reached out on email

 FLEX BOX PROPERTIES USED